Johnston Press plc

 ii. in determining matters within the remit of paragraph 12(i), the Committee shall take into account all factors which it deems necessary.
 The objective shall be to ensure that members of the Board and, after consultation with the Chief Executive Officer, the group of other members of the executive management as a whole which the Committee is designated to consider are provided with appropriate incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the Company.

-iii. approve the design of, and determine targets for, any performance related pay schemes (including bonuses) operated by the Company and approve the total annual payments made under such schemes;
+iii. approve the design of, and determine targets for, any performance related pay schemes for executive directors and senior management (including bonuses) operated by the Company and approve the total annual payments made under such schemes;

 iv. review the design of all share incentive plans for approval by the Board and shareholders.
 For any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to executive directors and other senior executives and the performance targets to be used.